Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Motivic sheaves and motivic vanishing cycles for stacks

 By \cite[Lemme 3.5.8 and following paragraph]{Ayoub_these_2}, the nearby cycles functor for $\mathrm{Id} : \AA^1 \ra \AA^1$ is unchanged when applying $p_{r,\eta}^*$; that is, $\psi_{\mathrm{Id}} \simeq \psi_{\mathrm{id}} p_{r,\eta}^*$.
 Therefore, we have isomorphisms

-where the first isomorphism is the result of Ayoub, the middle isomorphism is smooth base change for $p_r$ and the right isomorphism follows as $f_{(r),\eta}$ is constant.
+where the first isomorphism is \cite[Lemme 3.5.8 and following paragraph]{Ayoub_these_2}, the middle isomorphism is smooth base change for $p_r$ and the right isomorphism follows as $f_{(r),\eta}$ is constant.
 Here $f_1 : V_1 \ra \{ 1 \}$ is the restriction of $f$ to the fibre over $1$.

 Since $V_0$ is an affine cone over $0$, we have $(f_0)_* \one_{V_0} \simeq \one_k$ by rescaling.
 Even though $f$ is not proper, we have $i^*f_*\one_V \simeq (f_0)_* \one_{V_0}$ as follows from localisation and proper base change for the compactification $\tilde{f}$ as in the proof of Proposition \ref{prop van cycles f and Id}.
 Therefore, we have